 Offering free assessments, consultations, and scorecards to visitors to your website accomplishes a few things.
 For starters, if helps you establish trust with your prospect because you are providing them with your time and expertise.
 But beyond this, it can help you create a sleeper agent within the company you’re pursuing.

-By offering your prospects a free assessment, grade or scorecard that pinpoints a business weakness of that accurately sums up why they should be working with you, you’re giving them the ammo they need to build the case internally within their organization.
-This allows them to champion your company in a way that you never could: From the inside.
+By offering your prospects a free assessment, grade, or scorecard that pinpoints a business weakness that accurately sums up why they should be working with you, you’re giving them the ammo they need to build the case internally within their organization.
+This allows them to champion your manufacturing company in a way that you never could: From the inside.

 Remember, if you’re the one that helped them identify a certain pain-point or business challenge, you increase the chances that you’ll be the one they turn to to help solve it.

 As all sales people know, sometimes you can get far down the sales path only to lose a deal at the last moment.
 Maybe the prospect decided to go with a competitor.
 Maybe they hit a rough patch financially and needed to shelf their expansion plans.
 Maybe they merged with another operation and needed to work out some kinks before embarking on a new project with you.

 Whatever the case may be, stalled deals and lost opportunities are common in the world of sales.
 And though they sting in the moment, they can and often do become profitable in the future.

 Every so often, you would do well to check in with your lost opportunities.
 If they decided to go with a competitor, ask them if they’re happy.
 If they had been going through a rough patch, ask them if it is settled.
 If they’ve merged, ask if there are new opportunities.
 Just because someone wasn’t a fit in the past doesn’t mean they still aren’t now.